 - Conduct a public information effort to advise residents about available funding and mitigation measures they can incorporate into their reconstruction plans to avoid future damage.

 - Evaluate damaged public facilities and incorporate mitigation measures during repairs.
 Remember FEMA’s Increased Cost of Compliance Coverage program and other potential funding sources.

 - Acquire substantially damaged or repetitive loss properties from willing sellers.

 - Prepare or update a long-term mitigation plan.

-While not from Mississippi, the State of Florida has created a useful and comprehensive guidebook for creating post-disaster response plans: you can download Post-Disaster Redevelopment Planning: A Guide for Florida Communities here.
-To see a brief video on how one of the communities participating in the creation of the handbook is approaching creating a post-disaster recovery plan, watch the well-produced Post-Disaster Redevelopment Plan: Building Back for a Stronger Tomorrow, assembled by Florida’s Hillsborough County (note: it’s a WMV file, so may not work on all browsers).
+The State of Florida has created a useful and comprehensive guidebook for creating post-disaster response plans: you can download Post-Disaster Redevelopment Planning: A Guide for Florida Communities here.
+To see a brief video on how one of the communities participating in the creation of the handbook is approaching creating a post-disaster recovery plan, see the well-produced Post-Disaster Redevelopment Plan: Building Back for a Stronger Tomorrow, assembled by Florida’s Hillsborough County.

 * Your community needs only 500 points to qualify for reduced flood insurance premiums through the Community Rating System (CRS).
 For more information (including how to apply for the CRS program), see our Community Rating System (CRS) primer.

 “Post-disaster recovery and mitigation planning is credited under Activity 510, Floodplain Management Planning.”